yavorhub/4p0/README.md

 Modules used
 ----
 [react-grid-system](https://jsxmachina.github.io/react-grid-system/)
-for layout and responsive design combined with inline CSS
+for layout and responsive design combined with CSS